TRM-coding/Huffman-Compress/README.md

-# Bug fix history
+# Bug fix history,fix
-v2023.11.24-- fix undefined access to file and fold
+v2023.11.24-- fix undefined access to file and fold,fix some security bugs

 v2023.11.23-- support you to write compress path with folder-name